10 Must-Visit Museums in Portland

 OMSI

-You know her.
-You love her.
-You’ve tried and failed to beat her Pac-Man game that illustrates how alcohol affects the body's reaction time.
-The trusty Oregon Museum of Science and Industry has been serving Portland-area families since 1944, and its now-iconic waterfront space (opened in 1992)—complete with a planetarium, movie theater, and tourable US Navy submarine—makes every trip feel like a certified event.
-1945 SE Water Ave, omsi.edu
+You know OMSI.
+You love OMSI.
+You’ve tried and failed to beat the Pac-Man game that illustrates how alcohol affects the body’s reaction time.
+The trusty Oregon Museum of Science and Industry has been serving Portland-area families since 1944, and its now-iconic waterfront space—opened in 1992 and complete with a planetarium, movie theater, and tourable US Navy submarine—makes every trip feel like a certified event.

 Portland Chinatown Museum

-The Chinatown Museum—opened in 2018 and located just up the street from the Lan Su Chinese Garden—offers a robust glimpse at our once-thriving Chinatown, which was among the largest in the country into the mid-20th century.
+The Chinatown Museum—opened in 2018 and located just up the street from the Lan Su Chinese Garden—offers a robust glimpse at our once-thriving Chinatown, which was among the largest in the country into the mid–twentieth century.
 Featuring local history exhibitions, a slate of panels and storytelling events, and regular musical performances, it’s one of the brightest spots in Old Town.
-127 NW Third Ave, portlandchinatownmuseum.org

 Image: Courtesy Kelly Clarke